 Prior to joining Beveridge & Diamond, Lucy worked as an associate attorney and a law clerk for an environmental and natural resources law firm in Seattle.
 She represented clients in water rights adjudication, litigation, and applications to state and federal agencies.
 She also worked with the State Environmental Policy Act, Washington State Growth Management Act, and Washington state water laws.

 Lucy was an honors law clerk at the U.S. Environmental Protection Agency, where she prepared documents and memoranda for hearings and litigation regarding enforcement actions under the Clean Air Act, and as a law clerk for the Regulatory Environmental Law and Policy Clinic where she petitioned the Washington Forest Practice Board for rulemaking to ensure public health and safety in the aerial application of chemicals.

 During law school, Lucy served as the Chief Managing Editor of the Washington International Law Journal and received the CALI Excellence for the Future Award for Alternative Dispute Resolution.
 She worked as a judicial extern for the King County Superior Court and as a pro bono research coordinator for the University of Washington Environmental Law Society.

 - The Ohio State University (B.A., with Honors, 2014)

 - Concentration in Environmental Law

-- King County Bar Association, Environmental and Land Use and Alternative Dispute Resolution sections
+- CLE Chair, King County Bar Association, Environmental and Land Use Section

 - American Bar Association